-This course deals with the study of issues and political social concepts, and the relationship between the state and society.
-The course also discusses political classes, the role social establishments play, and public opinion trends and the factors that influence them.
-In addition, it reveals the social movements, political parties, pressure groups and lobbies, interests, political awareness, bureaucracy and political ideology.
+This course deals with the study of issues, political social concepts, and the relationship between the state and society.
+The course also discusses political classes, the role social institutions, public opinion trends and the factors that influence them.
+In addition, it reveals the social movements, political parties, pressure & interests groups, political awareness, bureaucracy and political ideology.